 Day 16: Machhermo to Namche Bazaar | 6h | 3,440m

 Get a distant view of Tengboche monastery and descend to Phunke Tenga.
 Then we follow the steep uphill trail to Mong La, followed by a few hours’ downhill and level hike to Namche.

 - Walking for the day: 6h, final elevation 3,440m

 Day 17: Namche Bazaar to Lukla | 5-6h | 2,840m

 It’s a long but enjoyable and rewarding walk from Namche Bazaar to Lukla.
 Take your time to take in Sherpa village life on your last day of trekking in the Himalayas.
 Check-in for the overnight and relax with an ice-cold beer after the rigorous adventure you’ve just completed.

-Day 18: Flight Lukla – Kathmandu & Overnight
+Day 18: Flight Lukla – Manthali and transfer to Kathmandu

 Day 19: Departure

 Private transfer to Kathmandu Airport or optional extension.

 Experience the other side of Nepal in the jungle of the Chitwan National Park.
 Once home to a royal hunting reserve, Chitwan is now widely recognised as one of Asia’s best national parks.
 The park offers protection to numerous species including the one-horned rhinoceros, Bengal tiger, leopard, sloth bear, wild elephant, striped hyena, Gangetic dolphin, crocodile and wild bison.